Port of Spain: Mayors

 Port of Spain became a "city" in 1914; the ordinance was passed on 29 May and was proclaimed by the Governor on 25 June 1914.
 The first city councillors were elected on 2 November.
 Among them were oil pioneer Randolph Rust, lawyer and social activist Emmanuel Mzumbo Lazare and Dr. Enrique Prada, who was elected chairman by the council and became the first mayor of the City of Port of Spain.

+Politics

+For several convocations all city MPs are from People's National Movement.
+For elections to the Parliament of Trinidad and Tobago, the city is covered by two constituencies: Port of Spain South and Port of Spain North/Saint Ann's West.

 Economy

 Port of Spain is a shopping and business centre for much of the country.
 Most government offices are also located in the city and many important government services can only be accessed in the Ministry offices located downtown.
 Within recent years, local banks headquartered here have helped it become a financial centre for the Caribbean and Central America region.
 Two of the largest banks in the Caribbean, Republic Bank, Trinidad and Tobago Limited and Royal Bank of Trinidad and Tobago (RBTT, reacquired by the Royal Bank in 2008) are headquartered here or base their Caribbean operations in the city.

 Trinidad's economy is based on natural gas and oil.
 No heavy industrial sites are located in Port of Spain, but a major oil refinery and many petrochemical and iron and steel plants exist or are planned for sites south of it and closer to San Fernando.
 However, the oil and gas majors and some service companies have located their headquarters in the city to be in close proximity to government services, infrastructure and the high quality of life many citizens of Port of Spain enjoy.
 Some of the oil and gas company headquarters located in Port of Spain (many others are found in San Fernando & Point Lisas) include BPTT, BGTT (British Gas), BHP Billiton, EOG Resources, Fluor, Repsol YPF, Atlantic LNG and Baker Hughes.

 Trinidad and Tobago is considered one of the wealthiest nations in the Caribbean and some of this wealth is on display in Port of Spain.
 High-income proceeds from the international sale of natural gas has aided the country in the Port of Spain International Waterfront project constructed on former Port Authority Land.

 The Port of Port of Spain is the country's major port for containerized shipping followed by the Port of Point Lisas.

 Cruise ships also dock at the port which has: